jcuevas012/Resources/README.md

 # ResourcesCode
-This is a collection of books that I have been reading throw my process learning programming.
-As programming lover, I have been looking throw a good resources to learn how to a work with better quality. so those books are recomended for good java's developer, then I decided to makes my own collection from their recomendation.
+This is a collection of books that as programming lover, I have been reading through my process learning how to develop good softwares, I have been looking for good resources to learn how to do a work with better quality. so those books are recomended for good java's developer, then I decided to makes my own collection from their recomendation.